allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. Click the Add button; the add shift patterns dialog box displays.

-A. Enter Pattern Name \(e.g., Panama Schedule\).
+1. Enter Pattern Name \(e.g., Panama Schedule\).

-B. Enter Pattern Description \(e.g., 3 days, 3 swings, 3 nights off rotation\).
+2. Enter Pattern Description \(e.g., 3 days, 3 swings, 3 nights off rotation\).
 Use a pattern description that wil make sense to your unit.

 5. Within Shift Pattern Details grid:

-A. Click on Add button.
+1. Click on Add button.

-B. Enter the \# of Days using the arrows.
+2. Enter the \# of Days using the arrows.

-C. Click the radio button to represent on shift or off shift.
+3. Click the radio button to represent on shift or off shift.

-D. Click in the shift template column, and select from the drop down menu the shift template for that line.
+4. Click in the shift template column, and select from the drop down menu the shift template for that line.

-E. Repeat until the shift pattern is finished.
+5. Repeat until the shift pattern is finished.

 6. Select Save; the Shift Pattern wil appear within the Pattern Name column for future use.